voorloopnul/awesome-phages/README.md

 ### Prophage prediction

+- **[DBSCAN-SWA](https://github.com/HIT-ImmunologyLab/DBSCAN-SWA)** - rapid prophage detection and annotation.
-- **[Phaster](https://phaster.ca/)** - Rapid identification and annotation of prophage sequences within bacterial genomes and plasmids.
+- **Phaster** - Rapid identification and annotation of prophage sequences within bacterial genomes and plasmids.
   - [web](https://phaster.ca/)
-- **[Vibrant](https://github.com/AnantharamanLab/VIBRANT)** - VIBRANT is a tool for automated recovery and annotation of bacterial and archaeal viruses, determination of genome completeness, and characterization of viral community function from metagenomic assemblies.
-- **[VirSorter2](https://github.com/jiarong/VirSorter2)** - VirSorter2 applies a multi-classifier, expert-guided
-approach to detect diverse DNA and RNA virus genomes..
 - **[Phigaro](https://github.com/bobeobibo/phigaro)** - Phigaro is a standalone command-line application that is able to detect prophage regions taking raw genome and metagenome assemblies as an input.
 - **[PhageBoost](https://github.com/ku-cbd/PhageBoost)** - Rapid discovery of novel prophages using
 biological feature engineering and machine learning
-- **[DBSCAN-SWA](https://github.com/HIT-ImmunologyLab/DBSCAN-SWA)** - rapid prophage detection and annotation.
 - **[PhiSpy](https://github.com/linsalrob/phispy)** - PhiSpy identifies prophages in Bacterial genomes.
 Given an annotated genome it will use several approaches to identify the most likely prophage regions.
+- **[Vibrant](https://github.com/AnantharamanLab/VIBRANT)** - VIBRANT is a tool for automated recovery and annotation of bacterial and archaeal viruses, determination of genome completeness, and characterization of viral community function from metagenomic assemblies.
+- **[VirSorter2](https://github.com/jiarong/VirSorter2)** - VirSorter2 applies a multi-classifier, expert-guided
+approach to detect diverse DNA and RNA virus genomes..

 ### Annotation